 The same as the previous payment gateway process, Adyen allows users to maintain complete control over the lender and borrowers’ experience with their API.
 The platform lets you split payments between multiple recipients and maintain multiple bank accounts.
 There is 24/7 support.

 Adyen charges a processing fee + payment method fee per transaction.
 For example, if you transfer money to Google Pay eWallet, the processing fee is $0.12 and the payment method fee is defined by the card user.
 While carrying money to Blik Online Banking (Poland), you’ll pay €0,10 + 1.5% fee.
 Besides, there’re no setup fees.

 Wrapping it Up: Payment System Integration for Secure Lending

 All mentioned marketplace payment gateway platforms have relatively simple functions, but the market is not limited by them.
 Looking for a P2P lending software, money loan software, or any other for your business, remember our recommendations and find out:

 To deal with all those issues, carefully explore service providers, book demo tours, and ask all possible questions.
 Find out all possible pitfalls that may occur during your lending operation and figure out a plan on how to overcome them.

-Smooth integration of your new payment gateway application with the lending platform is a task for HES FinTech.
+Smooth integration of your new payment gateway application with the loan servicing system is a task for HES FinTech.
 We have deep experience within the lending field and can help you decide which payment solution will fit your business needs.
 Our team knows how to streamline your transactions, monitor the results, and automatically perform loan calculations as appropriate.
 Get a fully customized platform with top-notch gateway lending payment integrations to expand your lending boundaries.

 Need a quality solution for lending?
 Get in touch with HES FinTech.